What is Kombucha Tea?

 Breaking It Down – The Kombucha Scoby

 First, let me clear something up.
 The Kombucha SCOBY is a Colony of bacteria and yeasts.
-It is not a mushroom or fungus, which it can be mistakenly referred to.
+It is not a mushroom or fungus (of the traditional sort), which it can be mistakenly referred to.
 This and the biochemical processes, are important to understand if you attempt to produce Kombucha tea yourself at home.

 So let’s get a little nerdy and a take a closer look.